 - Executive Vice-President

-The Executive Vice-President will be appointed by the Board of Trustees, among faculty members of the Consortium’s universities.
-The Board of Trustees has the capacity to dismiss, revoke of replace the Executive Vice-President.The Vice-President must have experience in university management, in public-private partnership bodies and in international relations.
+The Executive Vice-President will be appointed by the Council, among faculty members of the Consortium’s universities.
+The Council has the capacity to dismiss, revoke of replace the Executive Vice-President.The Vice-President must have experience in university management, in public-private partnership bodies and in international relations.
 The Executive Vice-President is appointed for two year terms that can be extended for another two years.The Executive Vice-President’s role is to assist the President in the management of the Consortium, co-ordinating and managing all the activities of Campus Iberus.

 - Sectoral Commissions

-The Executive Committee, in order to advance in the implementation of Campus Iberus’ activities and improve its functioning can agree on the creation of up to four Sectoral Commissions.The Sectoral Commissions will deal with specific academic questions.
-The Executive Committee will create them and determine its name and functions.The Sectoral Commissions of Campus Iberus are:
+The Executive Committee, in order to advance in the implementation of Campus Iberus’ activities and improve its functioning can agree on the creation of Sectoral Commissions.The Sectoral Commissions will deal with specific academic questions.
+The Council will create them and determine its name and functions.The Sectoral Commissions of Campus Iberus are:

 - Executive Director

-Appointed by the Board of Trustees, the Executive Director is responsible for the day to day management of the Consortium’s activities.
-He supervises the activity of the Technical Secretariat of the Consortium.
+Appointed by the President, the Executive Director is responsible for the day to day management of the Consortium’s activities.
+She supervises the activity of the Technical Secretariat of the Consortium.

 Articles of association (in Spanish) (PDF)